 Specially Trained Professionals

 LifeFlight is an integral component to the community's emergency services.
 As experienced transport clinicians, LifeFlight's medical personnel are trained in critical care, advanced life support, pediatric and neonatal advanced life support and advanced airway management.
 Highly specialized teams are available from Blank Children's Hospital.
-Flight paramedics have received Pre-hospital Advanced Trauma Support training, and all flight nurses have successfully completed a nationally recognized Flight Nurse Advanced Trauma Care Course.
+Flight paramedics and flight nurses have successfully completed a nationally recognized flight certification program.
 These combined skills are essential to evaluate and treat our patient's physical and psychological needs.

 LifeFlight Time Line